Georgian parliament approves divisive 'foreign influence' bill that sparked weeks of mass protests

 Mass protests against the law in recent weeks have swept the South Caucasus nation of 3.7 million.

-European Council President Charles Michel on Tuesday spoke of Georgian lawmakers in Copenhagen, at a conference on democracy, and said that “if they want to join the EU, they have to respect the fundamental principles of the rule of law and the democratic principles.”
+European Council President Charles Michel on Tuesday spoke of Georgia in Copenhagen, at a conference on democracy, and said that “if they want to join the EU, they have to respect the fundamental principles of the rule of law and the democratic principles.”

 The bill is nearly identical to one that the governing Georgian Dream party was pressured to withdraw last year after street protests.
 Renewed demonstrations have rocked Georgia for weeks, with demonstrators scuffling with police, who used tear gas and water cannons to disperse the crowds.